Yahyakiani/Css_Notes/Psychology/Psychology Notes.md

 ---
 #### Keywords
 #### Questions
-1. How prevalent are psychological disorders?
+1. How prevalent are psychological disorders?
 2. What indicators signal a need for the help of a mental health practitioner?
 3. How common are the kinds of psychological disorders ?
 Every second person you meet in theUnited States is likely to suffer at some point during his or her life from a psychological disorder. `Page 588`
 4. What is comorbidity ?
 5. Why was self-defeating personality disorder and premenstrual dysphoric disorder removed from DSM ? `Page 590`
-6. Do you think college students might be at particular risk for developing a psychological disorder?
+6. Do you think college students might be at particular risk for developing a psychological disorder?
 Why?
 7. Why might having a parent lose a job during the school year lead to an increased risk for depression?
 Give an example of abnormality changes according to cultures ? `Page 592` Red indian talking to ancestors example.